 Amara and her husband moved to Pasadena two years ago.
-She took some courses in the business program at UCLA and says the professors have been incredibly informative and supportive as they’ve maneuvered through the start-up process.
+She took some courses in the business program at UCLA and the professors have been incredibly informative and supportive as they’ve maneuvered through the start-up process.
 It took Amara a year and a half to find the store’s location.
 She knew she wanted to be in Old Town, but contends that only the chain stores can afford the rents on Colorado Blvd.
-She loves the location she found and proud to be among the independent store owners whose shops branch off along the side streets.
+She loves the location she found on Raymond Avenue near the corner of Green Street, and she’s proud to be among the independent store owners whose shops branch off along the side streets.

-She’s even more excited to offer a creative, exciting, ever-changing, and well-thought out chocolate experience.
+She’s even more excited to offer a creative, exciting, ever-changing chocolate experience.

 Amara Chocolate & Coffee